 How to Fix Galaxy S8 Screen Resolution

 Another problem is Samsung’s Galaxy S8 comes with a Quad-HD display and a 2960 x 1440 resolution.
 Higher than most 1080p HD television sets.
 However, Samsung lowers this down to 1080p HD for daily use.
-They did the same thing with the Galaxy S7 and the newer Galaxy S9.

 It’s a move that users barely notice, yet improves performance and battery life.
 Most can’t tell the difference between Quad HD and 1080p.
 That said, if you’d like the full Quad-HD you paid for, it’s easy to change.
 Just go to Settings > Display > Screen resolution and slide it to the far right for the full WQHD+ for the best possible experience.
 Personally, I keep it at 1080p for better battery life.